 • Reduces energy loss through the floor system

-• Improves overall comfort by evening out floor temperatures
+• Improves comfort by evening out floor temperatures

-• Protects plumbing and HVAC ductwork from extreme seasonal swings
+• Protects plumbing and HVAC ductwork from extreme temperatures

-2. Tight clearances, debris removal, or standing water increase labor hours and material handling.
+2. Tight spaces or debris increase labor and material handling costs.

 Fiberglass Batts